johnsanterre/DataScience/PITCHME.md

 1. What position do you want to have when you are done with you schooling?

 2. Write job descriptions for each position for starting a data science team for self driving cars.

+Why this perspective is important:
+- Data Science == Programing, Statistics, Math, Domain/Business Specialist,
+- Programing == Data engineer, code optimization, Object Oriented design, Scientific Programing
+- Statistics == Bayesian, Frequentist, Statistical Machine Learning
+- Math == Numerical Linear Algebra, Wavelets, Signal processing,

+With so many ways to contribute, it’s hard to figure out how to be you versus how to be someone else.